Rick-Houser/jeh/_posts/2025-12-23-ai-task-manager.md

 **Note**: Stop with `docker-compose down` when done.
 For production, we'll use Render's managed Postgres.
 There is no local overhead.

 ## Step 3: Building the AI-Powered Backend
 The heart of our app is that FastAPI handles requests, OpenAI generates summaries, priorities, and embeddings, and pgvector enables cosine-similarity search.
-From my microservices migrations, I know keeping this lean prevents bloat.
+From microservices migrations, I know keeping this lean prevents bloat.

 Create `backend/main.py`:
 ```python